salesforcecli/plugin-org/messages/rest.md

 # flags.stream-to-file.summary

-Stream responses to file.
+Stream responses to a file.

 # flags.body.summary

-The file to use as the body for the request (use "-" to read from standard input, use "" for an empty body).
+File to use as the body for the request.
+Specify "-" to read from standard input; specify "" for an empty body.